Heading

 Or grab the mouse and select the paragraph before pressing the delete key?

-Although using the mouse is not really that bad, it usually feels faster than it is.
+Although using the mouse is not bad, it usually feels faster than it is.

 A better way ...